-Kirsten Gillibrand is a Democratic senator from New York known for her #MeToo advocacy and policy positions to protect sexual assault victims.
-Once a moderate as a congresswoman from a red district, she made a progressive turn after becoming senator, and now holds views considered further left than the liberal consensus.
+Kirsten Gillibrand is a Democratic senator from New York known for her #MeToo advocacy and positions to protect sexual assault victims.
+Once a moderate congresswoman from a red district, she made a progressive turn after becoming senator.

-- Current position: Senator from New York — 10 years served
+- Current position: New York senator — 10 years served

 - Age: 52